michkrom/pidsim/simpsim/README.md

 BUILD
 ------
-A simple, primitive makefile is provided so just make it!
+A cmake build system is in place.
+A build script for out-or-source build is provided.

-There is libpidsim in "lib" subdirectory and aldo has a makefile but the main make file would automatically execute the library build.
+The libpidsim i sin "lib" subdirectory and has it's own build script, however the main test program is automaticly invoking it.

 TODO
 -----
-- improve lib to separate interface (public includes) from source
 - cleaner desctruction or plant and stimulus